 Born in Odessa, Ukraine in times of USSR.
 Graduated from Polytechnic University, now NYU Tandon school of engineering, majoring in Computer and Information Science – now works in related field.

-Here, in United States of America – Gregory continued to photograph everything from tourist’s perspective, including New York, as well as other.
-And even thought the photography was still made on films – with price tag for each frame, Gregory never missed a chance to photograph some natural, industrial, or railroad landscape.
+Here, in United States of America – Gregory continued to photograph everything from tourist’s perspective, with included New York, as well as other.
+And even thought the photography was still made on films – with price tag for each frame, Gregory never missed a chance to photograph some natural, industrial, or railroad landscape in route.

-Besides photography, Gregory’s hobbies include railroad modeling, videography, videobloggings, writing stories, writing some lyrics for songs, and musical composition.
+Besides photography, Gregory masters photo editing, some graphic design.
+His other hobbies include some railroad modeling, videography, videobloggings, writing stories, writing some lyrics for songs, and musical composition.

 Historical Notice: These buildings were built in 1930ies and some after WWII – when designer’s and architects’ aim was in durability, not in beauty, but still they left some beautification details on top.